 Dear Prospective Parent,

-Our student body includes children ages 4.8 through 12 years who are representative of Boston’s neighborhoods.
+Our student body includes children ages 4.8 through 12 representative of Boston’s neighborhoods.
 A team of 15 committed teachers and 60 children share the joy of learning and help one another adapt to outdoor and remote learning.
 Our school is valued for its intimacy and therefore openings are limited.
 We offer siblings of current students and children of our staff first consideration for openings.

 How to Apply